 I was born and grew up near Sheffield, in the North of England.
 After a youthful dalliance with national and international politics, and a brief spell working for an international, fmcg (fast-moving consumer goods company), I quickly became a social entrepreneur, starting or running several public-private-community partnerships.
 These have been focused on small business development, youth enterprise, disability rights and more recently, the role of business in society.

 In 2007, I was appointed to run the new Doughty Centre for Corporate Responsibility at the Cranfield School of Management in the UK, which I did until the end of 2017.
-I now divide my time between Sheffield, London, Cranfield and Sitges, near Barcelona.
+I now divide my time between Sheffield, London, Cranfield and Catalonia, Spain.

 As a result of a serious bone disease when I was 11 years old, my left leg is considerably shorter than my right.
 I need some adaptations.
 Having a disability is one dimension of my life – but is one of many dimensions.
 It does not define who I am!

-Outside of my work and volunteering, I enjoy travel and theatre (when pandemics don’t restrict us!).
+Outside of my work and volunteering, I enjoy travel and theatre.
 I am a voracious reader both of non-fiction and fiction.
 And I enjoy the company of family and friends around the world.